Kevin Jansen

-Kevin Johnny Jansen (born 8 April 1992) is a Dutch professional footballer who plays as a midfielder for Finnish club Honka.
+Kevin Johnny Jansen (born 8 April 1992) is a Dutch professional footballer who plays as a midfielder and is currently a player-coach for Finnish club Inter Turku II.

 Career

-Jansen made his professional debut for Excelsior on 5 August 2011, as he replaced Oost in the 79th minute of the Eredivisie home match against Feyenoord (0-2).
+Jansen made his professional debut for Excelsior on 5 August 2011, as he replaced Jason Oost in the 79th minute of the Eredivisie home match against Feyenoord (2–0).

-In 2019, he played for Gol Gahar in Iran.
+In 2019, he played for Gol Gohar in Iran.

 On 25 June 2020, FC Dordrecht confirmed the signing of Jansen on a two-year deal.

 In June 2021, it was announced that Jansen had signed with Cypriot First Division club PAEEK.

+On 29 December 2021, Honka in Finland announced that they had signed with Jansen on a two-year deal, starting in January 2022.
+His contract was extended on 1 August 2023, on a deal until the end of 2025.
+After the 2023 season, Honka was suddenly declared for bankruptcy, and Jansen became a free agent.

+On 3 January 2024, a fellow Veikkausliiga club Inter Turku announced the signing of Jansen on a one-year deal, with an option for an additional year.
+Jansen will reunite with Vesa Vasara, his previous head coach in Honka.

+On 24 January 2025, Jansen started as a player-coach of Inter Turku reserve team in thir-tier Ykkönen.